gokulnair2001/Ping-/README.md

 ![badge](https://img.shields.io/badge/Visual-Studio-blue)

 # Introduction ⚒
 Ping is a Notes app which use custom backend to save all the notes.
 Whole server of Ping is made on Node JS and MongoDB.
-The app uses users's local IP address to create server and save the data.
+The app uses users's local IP address to create Server and save the data.
 The app consists of all CRUD(Create,Read,Update,Delete) functions.

 # Idea ❤️